rascalmicro/rascal-www/_static/disclaimer.markdown

 ## Be safe ##

 To repeat: please be safe.
-If you can't do what you want safely, you should come up with a safe plan.
+If you can't do what you want safely, you should stop and come up with a safe plan.

+By using the Rascal, you're on the cutting edge of open source hardware development-- you're one of the pioneers of a new era.
+Part of being a pioneer is accepting liability for the risks that you're taking.
 To the extent that you try to attach dangerous things to the Rascal, we can't be held responsible.

+To put in the legal terms that lawyers prefer: the Rascal and related products are provided to you "as is" without warranty of any kind.
+We hereby disclaim all warranties and conditions with regard to the information, software, products, and services you receive from Rascal Micro, including all implied warranties and conditions of security, merchantability, fitness for a particular purpose, title, and non-infringement.

+Because some states or jurisdictions do not allow the exclusion or limitation of liability for consequential or incidental damages, the above limitation may not apply to you.
+If you are dissatisfied with these terms, your sole and exclusive remedy is to discontinue using the Rascal.